mpmpmpmp1/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/zendeskchat.md

 Set up a webhook campaign to forward remaining SMS messages from the user to Zendesk:

-Because Zendesk sends the ticket ID as a string, create a content block to convert the string to an integer in order to leverage it in Zendesk’s webhook
+Because Zendesk sends the ticket ID as a string, create a content block to convert the string to an integer in order to leverage it in Zendesk’s webhook.

 {% raw %}
 ```liquid